ecrane314/irrigation-nation/README.md

 ## 3. Hardening
 Harden your pi by installing uncomplicated firewall, updating default user name, hardening password, and more.
 Set your routers dhcp to assign it a specific address (often outside DHCP range) so that you can still ssh even while the hostname is changing in local DNS cache.
 Use the [RasPi Security Guide](https://www.raspberrypi.com/documentation/computers/configuration.html#securing-your-raspberry-pi)

 `ufw` Uncomplicated Firewall.
 Need to be sudo to manage, but need only to allow TCP 22 to setup access.
-Remember, don't expose 22 directly to the internet.
+Remember, don't expose 22 directly to the internet. `sudo ufw allow 22/tcp` and `sudo ufw enable`. `sudo ufw status`

 ## 4. Install DDNS on your device and enable port forwarding
 Setup Dynamic DNS at your registrar eg domains.google.com, and then write the configuration.
 Example in write_ddns.txt